The State of Ohio considers a juvenile to be anyone under the age of 18.

 Juvenile courts in Dayton see children from all walks of life.
 Unfortunately, being a “good parent” does not guarantee that your child will avoid the criminal justice system.

 Children get into trouble for all sorts of reasons.
-One of the reasons is lack of maturity.
+One of the reasons is a lack of maturity.

 Sociologists, criminologists, psychologists, psychiatrists, and medical doctors have all studied children’s brains to determine when a child reaches maturity.